Media

 Corporate and Public Media's Structural and Editorial Failures Across the West

 Revenue pressures dominate both corporate and publicly funded models.
-In the US, paywalls affect 74% of adults frequently with low multi-subscription rates.[1]
+In the US, the subscription model leaves the majority of adults outside any paywall — only a minority pay for online news at all, and of those who do, most pay for a single outlet, leaving the rest of the market squeezed for ad revenue.[1]
 Europe shows parallel stagnation despite public funding for broadcasters.
-Advertising dependency fuels clickbait on both sides of the Atlantic.
-User-data exploitation persists via trackers, often with opaque consent in the GDPR-era EU.
+Advertising dependency fuels clickbait on both sides of the Atlantic: the incentive is the click, not the clarification, and the headline is optimised accordingly.
+User-data exploitation persists via trackers, often with opaque consent flows even in the GDPR-era EU, where “reject all” is frequently buried two clicks deeper than “accept all.”

 Legacy TV's Structural Limitations in Western Media